smcgee8/slurp_app/README.md

 # ![slurp_app](public/img/LogoBig.png)

 ## Synopsis
-Slurp makes life easier for teams who use Slack to communicate and Dropbox to store files.
-Simply invite the Slurp bot to any Slack channel and it will automatically copy any files posted there to its designated Dropbox folder.
+Slurp syncs files posted on Slack with your Dropbox.
+Simply invite the Slurp bot to any Slack channel you wish to index — whenever someone posts a new file, a copy will magically appear on Dropbox.

 ## Usage
 The project is currently deployed at https://sheltered-bastion-69963.herokuapp.com/ (it may take the page ~5-10 seconds to load if the app is currently idle).
 Anyone who wishes to install it for their team may do so there by clicking **Add to Slack**.